-GlottoScope provides a visualisation of the combination of Agglomerated Endangerment Status (AES) and Descriptive Status of the languages of the world.
+GlottoScope provides a visualisation of the combination of Agglomerated Endangerment Scale (AES) and Most Extensive Description of the languages of the world (but since descriptive status can only be reliably computed from Glottolog data for spoken L1 languages and sign languages, we only display these).

 GlottoScope was designed and developed by Robert Forkel and Harald Hammarström in 2014.
 Comments and beta-testing were provided by a number of individuals including Hedvig Skirgård, Martin Haspelmath, Matti Miestamo, Mark Dingemanse, Lyle Campbell, Tapani Salminen and audiences at several demo sessions.